jowczar/jowczar/README.md

-Inactive here, HMU if interested in changing the world or just to talk :D
+Inactive in terms of coding here, HMU if interested in changing the world or just to talk :D